 When he shared the news with Pollan, she cried out of fear.
 “Neither of us quite understood.
 We hugged each other and assured ourselves that we’d be able to deal with it,” Pollan told People.

 Accepting his newfound reality, Fox tried to move forward with his life.
+He leaned too heavily on drinking, before eventually course-correcting and giving up alcohol altogether.
 At home, his young son Sam dubbed his left hand “the shaky hand” and made a game of it, but at work, it was getting harder to hide.
 As photographers and reporters anxiously awaited his arrival at the Golden Globes in January 1998, he stalled in the limo as his left arm and leg shook uncontrollably.
 He asked the driver to take another spin around the block.
-Three spins later, his medication kicked into effect and he was able to proceed without anyone aware of his secret.
+Three spins later, his medication kicked into effect, and he was able to proceed without anyone aware of his secret.
 He even snagged the Best Actor trophy that night.

-Those seven years saw a period where he focused on comedies: Life with Mikey (1993), For Love or Money (1993) and Greedy (1994).
-“My decision making was ridiculous,” he admitted in 2019 to the New York Times Magazine of the time.
+Those seven years saw a period where he focused on comedies that floundered at the box office: Life with Mikey (1993), For Love or Money (1993) and Greedy (1994).
+“My decision-making was ridiculous,” he said of the time, in a New York Times Magazine article from 2019.
 “It wasn’t based on truth.”

 By the end of the second season, he knew it was time to openly talk about what he had privately been dealing with for so long.
 He revealed his diagnosis to his castmates and then headed to Massachusetts for a risky four-hour brain procedure.

 The surgery helped.
 He returned to the show that fall, but by the end of 1998, he was ready to speak even more publicly and revealed his diagnosis on the cover of the December 7, 1998 issue of People.

 Fox remains optimistic that there will be a cure

 From the start, his attitude about his diagnosis was clear and became his trademark: optimism mixed with reality.